mythaxis/mythaxis.github.io/content/issue-23/Everythings Jake.md

 With that, Nails turned and marched down the path toward the street.
 Matthew thought it was a bit strange that this intruder didn’t have a car, but he had no interest in offering to give him a lift.
 Nor did he care enough to stand and watch him go; he slammed the door shut before Nails was halfway down the walk.

+&nbsp;

-The rest of the day went off without a hitch.
+{{<glyph>}}T{{</glyph>}}he rest of the day went off without a hitch.
 The Troops of Salvation arrived shortly after Nails Nelson took his leave.
 They had two twenty-six-foot trucks, yet still required three trips before the yard was completely cleared.
 The crew almost took off without providing a tax receipt, but Matthew saw to it that everything was accounted for prior to bidding them adieu.

 *Every penny counts when you’re flying solo,* he thought.
 Matthew was well compensated by the bank, but things began to add up when you started thinking long-term. *Polishing off the mortgage, paying for college, weddings*… He looked toward the sky. *Wish we could talk, Cait.
 I may have to hock plasma or pose nude for the local art school on the side, but I got this.*